Extreme Thumbnail Generator: A Professional Web Photo Gallery in a Couple of Clicks

-Kharkov, Ukraine -- (ReleaseWire) -- 03/22/2007 --Extreme Internet Software announces today the immediate availability of Extreme Thumbnail Generator, version 1.8, an all-in-one application that makes creating a web photo gallery an easy and enjoyable task.
+Kharkov, Ukraine -- (ReleaseWire) -- 06/22/2007 -- Extreme Internet Software announces today the immediate availability of Extreme Thumbnail Generator, version 1.9, an all-in-one application that makes creating a web photo gallery an easy and enjoyable task.
 Even if you have never created a web photo gallery before, it won't take you more than a couple of minutes to go through four easy steps and become a proud owner of your own web photo gallery.
 Extreme Thumbnail Generator supports most image formats and is the best assistant in sharing your pictures with the world!

 "It's been almost four years since Extreme Thumbnail Generator first hit the market and it has been a hit ever since.
 The secret of its popularity is pretty simple - when we see the need of our customers for a certain function, we do everything possible to meet that need," says Julia Reva, PR Manager at Extreme Internet Software.
 "We also believe the program should not be overcomplicated and provide highly customizable functions.
 We also focus on making the interface most intuitive for those who'd prefer their gallery be completed in a couple of clicks."